netxph/doctr-net/README.md

 Trace.WriteLine(typeof(Person).ReflectDump());
 ```

-## Planned Features

-* `AspNetCore` middleware
-  * Loaded Modules
-  * Recent Trace Logs
-* `try.dot.net` backdoor page.
-  * Allows you to run code scripts on a published server for maintenance and inspection

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.